IDMEFv2/IDMEFv2-prototype/README.md

 # IDMEFv2-prototype

-The IDMEFv2 prototype is an alert manager compatible with the IDMEFv2 format.
+The IDMEFv2 prototype is an SIEM (Security Information & Event Manager) compatible with the IDMEFv2 format.

 The aim of this prototype is to demonstrate the capacity to build a (cyber and physical) cyphy-siem on top of IDMEFv2 (Incident Detection Message Exchange Format v2)

-The prototype is partially based on Prelude OSS (IDMEFv1) and still under heavy development.
+The prototype is partially based on Prelude OSS (IDMEFv1) and still under heavy development but the actual version (2024) is already running.

 The prototype will offer:
 * A communication bus based on kakfa